drummondlab/drummondlab.github.io/README.md

 [Jekyll Installation on Mac](https://jekyllrb.com/docs/installation/macos/)

+As an alternative to installing Ruby and the Jekyll and GitHub Pages gems on your local system, you may run Jekyll within a Docker container and serve the website locally from that container.  **This is how we recommend lab members locally test their contributions to the website.**.
+[Previewing your local edits](#previewing-your-local-edits) contains instructions on running Jekyll within a Dockker container.

 ## Clone the repository

 If you're a member of the [all_getzlab team](https://github.com/orgs/getzlab/teams/all_getzlab), you have write access to the website repository.